observing/thor/README.md

     -h, --help                      output usage information
-    -A, --amount <connections>      the amount of persistent connections to generate -C, --concurrent <connections>  how many concurrent-connections per second -M, --messages <messages>       messages to be send per connection -P, --protocol <protocol>       WebSocket protocol version
+    -A, --amount <connections>      the amount of persistent connections to generate -C, --concurrent <connections>  how many concurrent-connections per second -M, --messages <messages>       number of messages to be send per connection -P, --protocol <protocol>       WebSocket protocol version
     -B, --buffer <size>             size of the messages that are send -W, --workers <cpus>            workers to be spawned -G, --generator <file>          custom message generators
-    -M, --masked                    send the messaged with a mask -b, --binary                    send binary messages instead of utf-8 -V, --version                   output the version number
+    -M, --masked                    send the messaged with a mask -b, --binary                    send binary messages instead of utf-8 -T, --runtime <seconds>         timeout to close socket(seconds), default to unlimited and u must stop by ctrl+c -V, --version                   output the version number
 ```